 Taxi fares differ depending on whether your destination is on the Right Bank or Left Bank of the Seine, though Versailles typically falls outside central Paris zoning rules and follows suburban fare structures.

 Prices are approximate and based on official 2026 rates.
-Traffic and seasonal changes may affect total cost.
+Traffic conditions, service availability, and seasonal demand may affect final travel costs and journey duration.

 Price: €13–€18 total